 What is Colloidal Silver?

 Colloidal silver has been used for hundreds of years as a medical treatment.
 It is made by submerging tiny particles of silver into a solution.
 The microscopic particles are able to penetrate cells and thwart pathogens.

 There are many uses for colloidal silver.
 It has antifungal, antibacterial, and antiviral properties, and can be used for a variety of ailments.
-I use colloidal silver to treat a range of issues in my pets.
+I use colloidal silver to alleviate a range of issues in my pets.
 From ear infections to boosting their immune systems, colloidal silver is one of my go-to treatments.

 Colloidal silver can be used to aid in healing from the following ailments: